lurgh/infinitive-jkp717/README.md

 Infinitive reads and writes information from the Infinity thermostat.
 It also gathers data by passively observing traffic exchanged between the thermostat and other system components.

+#### Bus Logging

+By adding the --rlog command line option, you can request infinitive to log every request and response seen on the serial bus into a log file, for offline analysis.
+We have some primitive tools for analyzing this data which may will add to the repo at some point.
+It has been very helpful for finding some more tricks in the protocol.

 #### Protocol Notes
 Building on the work documented above, a numer of additional details about the protocol have been discovered.
 These notes are based on observations of the protocol exchanges on a 2-zone system with 2-stage gas furnace, 2-stage AC compressor, and media filter.
+They are noted here just as a place to track progress.

 Register 3b.06: some numbers, then dealer name and phone; numbers probably correspond to settings from the UI/SAM such as filter reminder, UV reminder, Humidifier reminder, Backlight, units F/C, auto mode enabled, sys heat/cool/heatcool, deadband, cycles/hr, programmable fan option